umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index-v10.md

 We created it as a Partial View, not as a Macro, for a singular reason - we are going to include it directly in a template, not in a property editor in the Content section.
 This partial view will show the current status - whether the person is logged in or not.

-To insert the partial, type `@Html.Partial("")` and enter the name of your partial in the quotes.
+To insert the partial, type `@Html.Partial("")` and enter the name of your partial view in the quotes.

 A good place to put it would be either the Master page, or a navigation component.